gbif/data-products/custom-downloads/custom-downloads.md

 ## Step 1.
 HUE or HIVE part

 Should be run in HUE or using HIVE command line.
+You need permission to access these places.

 http://c5hue.gbif.org:8888/hue/editor?